SEERNET/deepaffects-python/docs/DiarizeApi.md

 # create an instance of the API class
 api_instance = deepaffects.DiarizeApi()
-body = deepaffects.DiarizeAudio() # DiarizeAudio | Audio object that needs to be diarized.
+body = deepaffects.Audio.from_file(file_name="/path/to/file") # Audio | Audio object that needs to be diarized.
-webhook = 'webhook_example' # str | The webhook url where result from async resource is posted request_id = 'request_id_example' # str | Unique identifier for the request (optional)
+webhook = 'https://your_webhook.url' # str | The webhook url where result from async resource is posted request_id = 'request_id_example' # str | Unique identifier for the request (optional)

 try: